jedrzejme/DynamicDNSUsingCloudflare/readme.md

 * [Git management](https://desktop.github.com/)

-## Building image by yourself to run Dynamic DNS using Cloudflare
+## Using docker-compose to run Your Own Card
 1) Install Docker, docker-compose and Git
 2) Clone this repository and enter its directory:
 ```